brylleee/holokit/README.md

 $ cordova platform add android
 $ cordova build
 ```
+If you want your app to have an icon drag the `./www/assets/ic_launcher.png` to `./platforms/android/app/src/main/res/mipmap-*` and rebuild the app

 __The Cordova output will show you where your build will be located.__